Glycolysis And The Krebs Cycle Pogil Answer Key

 • 2 CO2 molecules

 Since each glucose molecule yields two pyruvate molecules, which are converted into two acetyl-CoA molecules, the Krebs cycle runs twice per glucose molecule.
-Therefore, the total yield per glucose molecule is doubled.
+So, the total yield per glucose molecule is doubled.

 Regulation of the Krebs Cycle